10 Reasons Why It’s Difficult to live the Digital Nomad Lifestyle

 4. Where did all the good jobs go?
 Finding remote jobs

+Many may ask how to live as a nomad for beginners.
 I must admit I have been lucky on the job front and my remote freelance work is steady.

 One of my favorite places to connect with other remote workers and look for location-independent jobs is My friend Andreas Digital Nomad Jobs Directory

 There are several other websites dedicated to advertising digital nomad jobs or where remote workers can advertise their services.
-Two of the best known recruiting websites are Fiverr and Upwork.
+Two of the best-known recruiting websites are Fiverr and Upwork.

 However, there is a lot of competition and it can take time to build up a good reputation.
 If you have digital skills you can sell as a freelancer these are great places to start.
-I personally have hired people via Facebook and found jobs via facebook digital nomad community groups.
+I personally have hired people via Facebook and found jobs via facebook digital nomad life community groups.
 So it pays to be active in online communities.

 5. WiFi, wherefore art thou WiFi

-My life as a Digital Nomad pretty much revolves around WiFi.
+My digital nomad lifestyle pretty much revolves around WiFi.
 Seriously, I can’t even tell you the hours I’ve spent checking the reviews on booking.com for comments about WiFi.

 There have been so many places that I really wanted to stay, but due to unstable WiFi, I have to leave.
-These days I check before I move to a new location by finding and joining a new digital nomad community on Facebook for that area and posting in the group asking about WiFi.
+These days I check before I move to a new location by finding and joining a new digital nomad life community on Facebook for that area and posting in the group asking about WiFi.
 I also ask if anyone has a spare room in their house for rent with good WiFi which is how I have found my last few rooms.

 6. Yes, I do need all of those things!
-Packing light as a Digital Nomad
+Packing Light as a Digital Nomad

 Honestly, I really do try to pack light.
 When you have to carry your life in a backpack it makes you super choosy about the travel essentials you take with you.
 It is important to only pack what you actually need.
 In many countries, tech gear is very expensive, but toiletries and clothes are cheap.
 As a traveling freelancer, you have to prioritize the items you need for work over your nice clothes and fancy face cream.